henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 10. When doing `min()` `max()`, make sure the answer is updated every time and AFTER the last iteration
 11. When doing `mn` and `mx` updating, make sure we keep the original value first!!!! (leetcode 152)
 12. `int *a, *b;` for a and b both to be declared as pointer!
+13. When brute forcing, think if you can keep a memo of the search space (leetcode 139)

 # Compilation